Hernandez Stroud: Professional career

 After law school, Stroud earned a fellowship at Yale Law School from 2015 to 2016.
 There, he studied and lectured on constitutional and criminal-law implications of state responses to drug addiction during pregnancy; he also advised several state and local governments on a range of criminal legal matters.
 During his fellowship at Yale Law, he also served as acting director of policy for former Mayor Toni Harp of the City of New Haven, Connecticut.
 After working at Yale and for New Haven, he served as a law clerk for Judge Madeline Hughes Haikala of the United States District Court for the Northern District of Alabama from 2016 to 2017.
 After clerking for Haikala, Stroud returned to Washington and Lee Law as a professor, teaching civil rights, statutory interpretation, and advanced legal writing.
 Stroud then worked as a law clerk to Judge O. Rogeriee Thompson of the United States Court of Appeals for the First Circuit from 2018 to 2019.
 After clerking for Thompson, from to 2019 to 2020, Stroud joined the Boston College Law School faculty as the inaugural Robert F. Drinan Visiting Assistant Professor of Law.
 He taught civil rights and advanced legal writing.

 Personal life

-Stroud is on the Forbes 30 Under 30 list for 2018.
+Stroud was on the Forbes 30 Under 30 list for 2018.